Signs Your Dog Is Sick

 Refusing contact or snuggles

 Is your dog ignoring your requests to hop up on the couch?
-Does he move away when you offer belly rubs?
+Does she move away when you offer belly rubs?
 In some cases, ignoring commands, taking a defensive posture when you approach or growling when touched can indicate discomfort with physical contact—which can also be a red flag for illness.5

 Dogs that are in pain can be sensitive to touch.
 Rule out underlying chronic pain, illnesses or injuries that could make your dog flinch, growl or shudder when you try to pet them or snuggle.13